 However, you can apply for your medical marijuana card from home using telemedicine technology.
 Just fill a simple form and see a doctor online.
 Your MMJ recs will be sent to your email in PDF format.
 You can take a printout yourself.
 Additionally, you will receive your MMJ card via mail in 2-3 days.

 Edibles are candies, drinks, brownies, and other foods/beverages that contain cannabis.
 So, instead of inhaling the smoke, you can eat marijuana for medical purposes.

-Unlike other methods, edibles take longer to provide its medicinal effects and last longer.
-So, for beginners, we recommend to check the label, go slow, understand tolerance, check environment settings, and eat a decent meal before consuming.
+Unlike other methods, edibles take longer to provide their medicinal effects and last longer.
+So, for beginners, we recommend checking the label, going slow, understanding tolerance, checking environment settings, and eating a decent meal before consuming.